 - If the chest does not rise and fall still, look for any obstruction in the airway and just switch to chest compressions as this may help to shift the object blocking the airway.

 - As soon as the AED arrives, turn it on and follow the instructions.
+As the aed pad placement in infants and adults is different so the instructions tell where to put the aed pads and how to proceed.

 Continue providing CPR until the person becomes responsive or the EMS arrive and take over.
 Even if the victim becomes responsive, leave the defibrillator attached and monitor their level of response.
 Stay by the side of the victim until medical help arrives.